Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 string refers to an address that does not currently contain a contract, but which might contain a contract in the future.

-For this reason immutable fields (i.e., contract parameters supplied when the contract is deployed) and transition parameters of address types are typechecked dynamically, when the actual byte string is known.
+For this reason immutable parameters (i.e., contract parameters supplied when the contract is deployed) and transition parameters of address types are typechecked dynamically, when the actual byte string is known.